Lady Friday

 Lady Friday is the fifth novel by Garth Nix in his The Keys to the Kingdom series.
+It was first published in 2007 by HarperCollins in the United Kingdom, Scholastic Press in USA, and Allen & Unwin in Australia.

 Plot

 Background

 Arthur Penhaligon is a young boy who has gotten involved with the 'House', a magical world.
 This world comprises seven parts, each containing a 'Key' (powerful magical objects) and a part of the 'Will' (a being that holds the wish of the absent 'Architect'), under control of a villainous 'Trustee'.
 Arthur is on a quest to defeat the 'Trustees' and fulfill the 'Will'.

 In the preceding four books, Arthur has captured four parts of the House.